AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 ## Conclusion

 As we saw throughout this story, food globalization has many aspects that we saw in the way it impacts the world but also us.
 On the transportation and evironmental aspects the countries still seems to favorize importations from neighboring countries if they have the choice, otherwise the food they consume can travel thousands of kilometers before being eaten.
 This can have a serious impact on environment at a time when global warming is more than ever a question of actuality.
 On the health aspects, we saw that we can effectively talk about an impact of food on health.
 Countries which eat better seems to have a better overall health.
 Still we also saw through the economical aspect that it is not because a country is wealthier that it does eat better.
 The food quality is little influenced by the economy of a country.
 Rather globalization tends to an unifomization of this food quality around the world.
 The subject of food is very vast and there are still a lot of aspects that could not be developed in this story.
-Where will this food globalization lead us?
+Where will this food globalization lead us ?
 Only the future will tell us.

 Thank you for your attention :)